RobRendell/gTove/README.md

 ## Plans/TODO

+* Cancel button on map/mini context menu.
 * Settable ownership of minis, so only certain people can manipulate them?
+* Palette of colours in colour picker, defaulting to some values but settable per-tabletop.
+* In Map editor, use the colour picker for grid colour, instead of cycling through lots of options.
 * Drive 403 error fetching images not re-trying in file browser?
 * Implement a node server replacement for httprelay.io, just for insurance if it ever goes away.
 * Ross was trying to navigate with the browser forward/back buttons.